 Namespaces are widely used in the Nitisa framework.
 All the framework code, including packages, is placed inside

 nitisa namespace.
 This is the global namespace.
 Some parts of the framework is placed into namespaces inside global one.
 They are modules and packages.

 Modules are placed into namespaces with names similar to the module name.
-For example, Scripting module code is placed inside
+For example, Script module code is placed inside

 nitisa::ai and namespaces inside it, and so on.

 Although it is not mandatory but we recommend to use similar namespace structure for your projects especially if you plan to redistribute them.